PatrickAllenCooper/unsupervised-causal-association/README.md

 ### Transfer Network
 Demonstrate the generalization of causality to a host of different network types using a set of adapters.

+# Further Work
+If we take two networks where we say they have the same belief about a particular set of priors and we combine them in a complementary fashion, can we be sure that such beliefs survive the transformation?
+Given the additive nature of such combinations it seems likely this is maintained.
+Questions may be asked at this point as to whether the combination of such networks is a manner of composing robust representations of complex transfer learning where some material may be complementary, and some may not.